 —Your planning meetings must have been scenes of great carnage, then.

 Obada: Yeah.
 That’s because it was a world where you always needed to remember: “is this choice going to make people spend 100 yen?”
 I told that to everyone, whether they were brand new or had been there for half a year.
 Ignoring that question was a real danger, and instilling that awareness in people was my job.
 All new employees at SNK got this boot camp training in understanding how critical this was—it was like an overnight 20km forced march.
 Fall behind, and you’re out.

 —I thought the programming for the Famicom port of Guevara was really amazing.
 There were lots of nice touches, like the rotating backgrounds.

-Obada: I had this friend named Kin-chan, who was a programmer.
+Obada: I had this programmer friend named Kin-chan.
 I asked him, “Can you port Guevara in two months?
 That’s all the time we’ve got.”
 He replied, “If you let me put Sasuke vs. Commander in, I’ll do it”, and I agreed.4

 —So Sasuke was his payment! (laughs)